SofiaBadini/badini_garamow/README.md

 Adelina Garamow:

-+ Set-up of the skeletton of the project
++ Set-up of the skeleton of the project
 + Write functions for the imputation methods and tests, see folder ``imputation_method``
 + Implement the imputation on the data, see folder ``imputation_implement``
 + Writing the "Introduction", "Imputation and Hypothesis", "ITT Estimates" and "Conclusion"